zqfang/zqfang.github.io/2021-08-12-graph-linkpredict/index.md

 The content blew is almost the same as in `colab notebooks`.
 It's just for easy and quick viewing in any devices.

-## Transductive Link Prediction Split

-Link prediction is usually an **unsupervised or self-supervised task**, which means that sometimes we need to split the dataset and create corresponding labels on our own.

 ### General rules
 In general, edges in the graph will be splitted to two types: